martindbp/lazybug/README.md

 Supporting multiple languages creates a "Jack of all trades, master of none" kind of situation.
 Chinese is vastly different from any other language out there and requires very specific solutions that in general cannot be generalized to others.

-3. Single Purpose

-This project is for learning Chinese from TV and movies.
-While other functionality might grow out of it, this is priority number one.
-Things like learning how to write is best left for other apps.

-4. Open Data and Format
+3. Open Data and Format

 The user should own their data, it should be easily exported.

 Work towards an open data format for Chinese learning activity (impressions and SRS) to enable interoperability between apps.
 Today, a major inefficiency for learners is splitting their data between apps.
 A unified format/place for data would enable much more efficient scheduling for Spaced Repetition Systems, ranking of content etc.

-5. Works Offline
+4. Works Offline

 The parts of the app that don't depend on a network (e.g. viewing videos) should work offline.

-6. Copyright
+5. Copyright

 This project provides content based on fair use doctrine: